On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electron (or positron) coupled to gravity

 where $\Delta e_s=c\Delta b_s$.

-As the energy of the particle (electron or positron) can be obtained from the scalar electromagnetic fields with magnitudes $e_s$ and $b_s$ that undergo an increase in the presence of gravity, this heuristic model is capable of assisting us to imagine that the external fields $\vec{E}$ and $\vec{B}$ created by the moving charge, by storing an energy density ($\propto |\vec{E}|^2 +|\vec{B}|^2$), should also undergo perturbations (shifts) due to the presence of gravity (Fig.1).
+As the energy of the particle (electron or positron) can be obtained from the scalar electromagnetic fields with magnitudes $e_{s0}$ and $b_{s0}$ that undergo an increase in the presence of gravity [Eq.(14)], this heuristic model is capable of assisting us to imagine that the external fields $\vec{E}$ and $\vec{B}$ created by the moving charge, by storing an energy density ($\propto |\vec{E}|^2 +|\vec{B}|^2$), should also undergo perturbations (shifts) due to the presence of gravity (Fig.1).
+However, as the gravitational and electomagnetic strength differs by a factor of about $10^{−40}$ in a hydrogen atom, we expect that there should be tiny perturbations on electromagnetic fields $\vec{E}$ and $\vec{B}$ due to the presence of gravity.
+This assumption does not contradict General Relativity (GR), since, according to GR, any kind of energy is also a source of gravitational field.
+So, a very strong electromagnetic field is also a source of a very weak gravitational field as shown in a recent paper\cite{15}, since gravity is the weakest interaction.
+This recent research is an interesting motivation for our reasoning that states that it would be required a very strong gravitational field to generate a small change in an electromagnetic field by means of a tiny coupling constant.
+In other words, our reasoning represents an idea of reciprocity with respect to that assumption investigated recently\cite{15}, i.e., a curved spacetime changes electromagnetic fields such as electromagnetic fields change spacetime geometry.

+The recent paper quoted in ref.\cite{15} still deserves a special attention, because this research states that there should be a generation of artificial gravitational fields with electric currents, which could be in principle detected through the induced change in space-time geometry that results in a purely classical deflexion of light by magnetic fields.
+Such an effect does not invoke any new physics, as it is a consequence of the equivalence principle of GR.
+In spite of a very weak effect, it could be detectable.
+In sum, the amplitude of the space-time deformation due to electric currents ($I$) is extremely tiny, of order of a dimensionless magneto-gravitational constant $C_{I}=8\pi(I/I_{Pl})^2$, where $I_{Pl}=c^2/\sqrt{G\mu_0}=9.8169\times 10^{24}$A is the Planck current.